FROM THE ARCHIVE OF: NC2

 [00:02:53] IDENT: a still/slide version of the Thames ident is accompanied by Salute to Thames by Johnny Hawksworth.

 [00:04:33] GRAPHIC: Independent Television for School and Colleges slide.

 These slides typically featured artwork and were shown until one minute prior to the next programme.

 Can you identify the music that accompanies the slide?

 [00:05:30] COUNTDOWN: with one minute to go, the countdown clock would appear.

 The clock shown here was a mechanical device.
 This particular design is thought to have been introduced in the autumn of 1978.
 It remained in use until schools programmes transferred to Channel 4 in September 1987.

-RELATED PAGE: view the opening titles for Stop, Look, Listen – here.
+RELATED ARTICLE: you can view the opening titles for Stop, Look, Listen here.

 PICTURED: Thames/IBA start-up graphic.
 COPYRIGHT: FremantleMedia.